spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/architecture.md

   ![vmware_arch_oct_2020.webp](/clusters_vmware_architecture_arch-overview.webp)

-You can learn more about the [PCG Architecture](../../pcg/architecture.md) section to learn more about the PCG architecture.
+You can learn more in the [PCG Architecture](../../pcg/architecture.md) section.

 ## Zone Tagging